alufolie91/proton-ge-custom/README.md

 > [!Note]
 > (1) Please note, this is a custom build of Proton, and is not affiliated with Valve's Proton.
 >
 > (2) Please also note I will not assist with unofficial builds of GE-Proton.
-The only version of proton-GE that I provide and will assist with builds of is the one provided within this repository, using the build system documented here.
+The only version of GE-Proton that I provide and will assist with builds of is the one provided within this repository, using the build system documented here.
 >
 > (3) I cannot validate the accuracy or functionality of other builds that have not been built using the build system included here.